What Does High Pressure Sodium (HPS) Mean?

 In 1868, Andrei Famintsyn was the first botanist to adopt a high pressure sodium light for indoor gardening.
-This growth light is commonly favored during the reproductive and vegetative stages of gardening.
-In these cases, horticulturalists may want to adjust the light spectrum range to enhance growth.
-For example, a reddish light may trigger a more potent flowering response in different types of plants.
+This grow light is commonly favored during the reproductive and vegetative stages of gardening.
+In these cases, growers may want to adjust the light spectrum range to enhance growth.
+High pressure sodium bulbs emit light primarily from the yellow to red parts of the visible spectrum.

 Unlike metal halide growth lights, high pressure sodium lights have fewer carbon emissions.
 They also tend to last longer.
 Most high pressure sodium light systems normally last between 12,000 to 24,000 hours.

 A 400W bulb can easily cover a gardening area of approximately 15 square feet, while a 1000W bulb can be used on a growing area of around 7x7 feet.